French expedition to Korea

-The French expedition to Korea (Expédition française en Corée, Korean: 병인양요) was an 1866 punitive expedition undertaken by the Second French Empire against Joseon Korea in retaliation for the execution of seven French Catholic missionaries.
+The French Intervention to Korea (Expédition française en Corée, Korean: 병인양요) was an 1866 punitive expedition undertaken by the Second French Empire against Joseon Korea in retaliation for the execution of seven French Catholic missionaries.
 The encounter over Ganghwa Island lasted nearly six weeks.
 The result was an eventual French retreat, and a check on French influence in the region.
 The encounter also confirmed Korea in its isolationism for another decade, until Japan forced it to open up to trade in 1876 through the Treaty of Ganghwa.

-In contemporary South Korea it is known as the Byeong-in yangyo, or "Western disturbance of the byeong-in year".
+In contemporary South Korea it is known as the Byeongin yangyo, or "Western disturbance of the byeongin year".

 Background

 Throughout the history of the Joseon dynasty, Korea maintained a policy of strict isolationism from the outside world (with the exceptions being interaction with the Qing dynasty and occasional trading with Japan through the island of Tsushima).
-However, it did not succeed entirely in sealing itself off from foreign contact.
-Catholic missionaries had begun to show an interest in Korea as early as the 16th century with their arrival in China and Japan.
+However, it did not entirely succeed in sealing itself off from foreign contact, and Catholic missionaries had shown interest in Korea as early as the 16th century with their arrival in China and Japan.

 Through Korean envoy missions to the Qing court in the 18th century, foreign ideas, including Christianity, began to enter Korea and by the late 18th century Korea had its first native Christians.
-However, it was only in the mid 19th century that the first western Catholic missionaries began to enter Korea.
-This was done by stealth, either via the China–North Korea border or the Yellow Sea.
-These French missionaries of the Paris Foreign Missions Society arrived in Korea in the 1840s to proselytize to a growing Korean flock.
+However, it was only in the mid-19th century that the first western Catholic missionaries began to enter Korea.
+This was done illegally, either via the China–North Korea border or the Yellow Sea.
+French missionaries of the Paris Foreign Missions Society were able to arrive in Korea in the 1840s to convert an increasingly large number of Koreans.
 Bishop Siméon-François Berneux, appointed in 1856 as head of the infant Korean Catholic church, estimated in 1859 that the number of Korean faithful had reached nearly 17,000.

 At first, the Korean court turned a blind eye to such incursions.
 This attitude changed abruptly, however, with the enthronement of the eleven-year-old King Gojong in 1864.
 By Korean tradition, the regency in the case of a minority would go to the ranking dowager queen.
 In this case, it was the conservative mother of the previous crown prince, who had died before he could ascend the throne.
 The new king's father, Yi Ha-ung, a wily and ambitious man in his early forties, was given the traditional title of the unreigning father of a king: Heungseon Daewongun, or "Prince of the Great Court".